 The Immigration Department may ask you to provide more documents to prove your identity.
 While you are waiting for your application to be processed, you can collect as many documents as possible to support your application.
 You can send them to the Department before they ask for them.

-You may not have many documents from your time before Australia.
-Do not try and get more documents if there is any chance that they are not real.
 What they are looking for is any written evidence that you are who you say you are.

 Examples of the types of documents include, but are not limited to: